-Rhine bifurcation at Pannerden kannal where the discharge of the Rhine river is distributed approximately into 2/3 to the Waal river and 1/3 towards the Nederrijn and IJssel rivers (source: Rijkswaterstaat).
+Figure 1.
+Rhine bifurcation at Pannerden where the discharge of the Rhine river is distributed approximately into 2/3 to the Waal river and 1/3 towards the Nederrijn and IJssel rivers (source: Rijkswaterstaat).

 Motivation and practical challenge

 In the past decade, the Dutch government carried out the Room for the River program.
 Under this program, several large-scale interventions such as dike relocation or floodplain excavation were implemented to reduce the water levels along the main Dutch rivers.
-As a hydraulic engineer, I expect that when carried out in the vicinity of a bifurcation, these interventions may also influence the discharge distribution within the river branches.
-The discharge distribution at the main bifurcations of the Dutch Rhine (see photo) has a dominant influence on the downstream water levels.
+As a hydraulic engineer, I expect that these interventions may also influence the discharge distribution within the river branches when carried out in the vicinity of a bifurcation.
+The discharge distribution at the main bifurcations of the Dutch Rhine (see Figure 1) has a dominant influence on the downstream water levels.
 These water levels are the driving hydraulic load, determining the required height and strength of the 1430 km river dikes in The Netherlands.
-I also expect that the effect of local river interventions, regulation structures at the bifurcations, and the roughness of the river bed have a dominant influence on the water levels and the discharge distributions.
+I expect that the roughness of the river bed and the effect of river interventions have a dominant influence on the uncertainty in water levels and the discharge distribution.

+Figure 2.
 Three main components of my research related to the interaction between water levels and discharge distribution.
 Component 3) is ongoing research.
+1) Water levels due to high, low roughness 2) Water level reduction due to dike relocation 3) Changes in design water levels.

-The distribution of discharge over the river branches has a dominant influence on the design water levels, which respond very differently to changing conditions in a bifurcating river in comparison to a single branch river.
-Focusing on the bifurcating Dutch river Rhine system and its three main branches (on the top-right figure), new components of my research quantify:
+The discharge distribution over the river branches has a dominant influence on the design water levels, which respond very differently to changing conditions in a bifurcating river compared to a single branch river.
+Focusing on the bifurcating Dutch river Rhine system and its three main branches (Figure 2 on the top-right), new components of my research quantify:

 - Water levels in the three branches as a result of uncertainties in the hydraulic roughness of the main channel.
-Using a 1D model, I estimated the sensitivity of water levels to various combinations of low and high roughness values for the river branches (see top-left figure).
+Using a 1D model, I estimated the sensitivity of water levels to various combinations of low and high roughness values for the river branches (Figure 2 top-left).

 - Changes to design water levels as a result of the interactions of water levels with the discharge distribution.
-See the left-bottom figure, which is ongoing research.
+See the Figure 2 bottom-right, which is ongoing research.

 Relevant for whom and where?